lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - In ETL job: SET query_group TO 'etl_batch';
 - In Auto WLM console: create workload "ETL" where user_group contains "etl" OR query_group = 'etl_batch', assign concurrency & memory, add QMR to abort > 6 hours.

-If you want, I can outline a sample Auto WLM workload JSON and a classic WLM queue JSON and show how to set query_group from common drivers.

 ## How do you label queries and set application_name for better observability?
 You can identify and label Redshift work in two complementary ways: set the client application name at connection time (application_name) and set a session-level query label/group (query_group).
 Both show up in system tables/console and make troubleshooting and monitoring much easier.